Independent provider status

 Verification and profile accuracy

-Providers must keep profile, location, categories, languages, transport, subscription, and verification information accurate.
+Providers must keep profile, location, service descriptions, languages, transport, subscription, and verification information accurate.
 Remdo may request additional information, reject or expire verification, or restrict access if information appears inaccurate, incomplete, unsafe, or non-compliant.

 Task refusal and safety